cogeotiff/rio-tiler/README.md

 # {'bounds': [-81.30836, 32.10539, -78.82045, 34.22818], 'sceneid': 'LC08_L1TP_016037_20170813_20170814_01_RT'}
 ```

-Here is how to get the metadata (WGS84 bounds and min and max values) of a Landsat scene.
+Get metadata (WGS84 bounds and min and max values) of a Landsat scene.

 ```
 from rio_tiler import landsat8